Ks89/angular-cli-skeleton/FILE-STRUCTURE.md

  │ ├─index.html                   * index file of this application
- │ ├─main.server.ts               * main file to boot this applcation on server-side with angular-universal │ ├─main.ts                      * main file to boot this applcation on browser-side (client) │ ├─manifest.json                * web manifest
+ │ ├─main.server.ts               * main file to boot this applcation on server-side with angular-universal │ ├─main.ts                      * main file to boot this applcation on browser-side (client) │ ├─manifest.webmanifest         * web manifest
  │ ├─ngsw-config.json             * config file for service workers
  │ ├─polyfills.ts                 * polyfills used by Angular to support older browsers │ ├─styles.scss                  * main scss file to define global styles │ ├─test.ts                      * test config file to load .spec.ts files
- │ ├─tsconfig.app.json            * typescript's config file for the application (browser-side) │ ├─tsconfig.server.json         * typescript's config file for the application (server-side) │ ├─tsconfig.spec.json           * typescript's config file for unit testing
  │ └─typings.d.ts                 * typescript's custom types
  │
  ├─travisci/                      * scripts for travis ci (is a CI service free for open source projects)